f5devcentral/f5-big-iq-lab/docs/index.rst

 |repoinfo|

+F5® BIG-IQ® is an **end-to-end visibility**, analytics, configuration, and management solution for **F5 BIG-IP application delivery and security services** and the devices that power them.
+BIG-IQ offers a **unified platform** to create, configure, provision, deploy, and manage F5 security and application delivery services.

+This lab is designed to allow for quick and easy demos of a significant portion of the **BIG-IQ product**.
-This document details the lab exercises and demonstrations that comprise the hands-on component of the BIG-IQ.
-The environment is setup with basic configuration and associated traffic generation to populate dashboards for easy demos.
+The environment is setup with basic configuration and associated traffic generation to populate dashboards.
 Additional configuration can be added to support items that are not currently covered.

-This lab environment is designed to allow for quick and easy demos of a significant portion of the BIG-IQ product.
-The Linux box in the environment has multiple cron jobs that are generating traffic that populates the Monitoring tab and Application dashboard.

 This lab environment is available for internal F5 users.
 Please reach out to your local **F5 Sales representative** if you are interested to **run one of the lab** or see a **demo**.

-F5® BIG-IQ® is an end-to-end visibility, analytics, configuration, and management solution for F5 BIG-IP application delivery and security services and the devices that power them.
-BIG-IQ offers a unified platform to create, configure, provision, deploy, and manage F5 security and application delivery services.

-First of all, if you don't know what is BIG-IQ, watch the following video!
+If you don't know what is BIG-IQ, watch the following video.

 .. raw:: html